-Trump Unveils Executive Orders to Support Cryptocurrency Market
+Trump Unveils Executive Order to Support Cryptocurrency Market

-President Donald Trump has issued executive orders to bolster the cryptocurrency market and create a working group to develop a comprehensive plan including “regulatory and legislative proposals” for digital assets.
+President Donald Trump has issued an executive order to bolster the cryptocurrency market and create a working group to develop a comprehensive plan including “regulatory and legislative proposals” for digital assets.

-The first of the orders – both issued the evening of Jan.
-23 – aims to promote access and use of public blockchain networks, developing and deploying blockchain-related software, participation in mining and validation, and uncensored transactions.
+The order, issued the evening of Jan.
+23, aims to promote access and use of public blockchain networks, developing and deploying blockchain-related software, participation in mining and validation, and uncensored transactions.

 It also seeks to expand the use of U.S. dollar-backed stablecoins “worldwide.”
 A stablecoin is a type of cryptocurrency where the value of the digital asset is tied to a reference asset.